Islandora/documentation/docs/user-documentation/metadata.md

 ### Typed Relation

-The Typed Relation field is defined in the *controlled_access_terms* module, is an extension of Drupal's Entity Reference field, and allows the user to qualify the type of relation between the resource node and other entities, such as taxonomy terms.
+The Typed Relation field is defined in the *controlled_access_terms* module, is an extension of Drupal's Entity Reference field type, and allows the user to qualify the type of relation between the resource node and other entities, such as taxonomy terms.
 For example, it enables the inclusion of a resource's contributor's (assuming contributor names are modelled as taxonomy terms or some other Drupal entities) as well as their roles (such as "author", "illustrator", or "architect") in the resource node itself.
 Using only Drupal's Entity Reference fields, we would need individual fields for "author", "illustrator", "architect", and any other roles that may need to be made available.
 Using a Typed Relation field, we can have one Entity Reference field for "Contributors" and let the user pick the affiliated role from a predefined dropdown list.

 !!! tip "Typed relation name"
     The parts of a field are called properties, so 'entity reference' and 'relation type' are properties of the Typed Relation field type.